EPourmo/use-an-api-for-a-bank-user-account-with-react/README.md

 The data is accessible at `http://localhost:3001/` and you will now have two users in your MongoDB database.

-To access to the full API documentation please to [this repo](https://github.com/EPourmo/use-an-api-for-a-bank-user-account-with-react/tree/main/backend).
+To access to the full API documentation go to [this repo](https://github.com/EPourmo/use-an-api-for-a-bank-user-account-with-react/tree/main/backend).

 #### 2.1 Front End
 After running the back end, go to the front end folder